OttEricOttender/HydroCalc/README.md

 ### Iteration 2 (4 people, 2 week, X hours).
 Deadline: 21/10/2024

 * **Creation of Continuous Itegration system (Priority: 1st Priority, Estimated: 4 hours, Actual: Y hours)**
   - Researching about Continuous Integration.
-(Estimated: 1 hour, Actual: Y hours)
+(Estimated: 1 hour, Actual: 2 hours)
   - Setting up the Actions tab in the Github Repo.
-(Estimated: 2 hours, Actual: Y hours)
+(Estimated: 2 hours, Actual: 2 hours)
   - Testing the set-up and clearing any errors that might appear.
 (Estimated: 2 hours, Actual: Y hours)

 * **The functionality of the application covers at least one of the core use cases and is tested (Priority: 1st Priority, Estimated: 9 hours, Actual: Y hours)**
   - Choosing the core use case and analysing what are the requirements to deliver that functionality.
-(Estimated: 1 hour, Actual: Y hours)
+(Estimated: 1 hour, Actual: 1 hours) - #UC1
   - Planning and learning how to program the chosen functionality.
 (Estimated: 4 hours, Actual: Y hours)
   - Testing that functionality.
 (Estimated: 2 hours, Actual: Y hours)
   - Fixing any bugs that appear.
 (Estimated: 1 hour, Actual: Y hours)